ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 #### Aggregate Request {#aggregate-request}

-An AggregateReq is sent from the leader to the helper to advance the preparation state of each report being aggregated.
-This message is defined as follows:
+An AggregateContinueReq is sent from the leader to the helper to advance the preparation state of each report being aggregated.
+This message is defined as
+follows:

 ~~~
 struct {
   TaskID task_id;
   AggregationJobID job_id;
   Transition seq<1..2^16-1>;
-} AggregateReq;
+} AggregateContinueReq;
 ~~~

 The contents are the PPM task ID, the aggregation job ID, and the sequence of